Gaurav927/Hidden_Markov_Model/README.md

 Note that, a given observation can be come from any of the hidden states that is we have N possiblity, similiary <br />
 a observation of length T can have total N <sup> T </sup> possible option each taking O(T) for computaion, therefore <br />
 total time complexity for the problem is O(TN<sup>T</sup>).
+Instead of using such an extremely exponential algorithm, we use an efficient O(N<sup>2</sup> T ) algorithm called the forward algorithm.
+The forward algorithm is a kind of dynamic programming algorithm, that is, an algorithm that uses a table to store intermediate values as it builds up the probability of the observation sequence